 In addition to our operations in the United States, we currently conduct certain research and clinical development activities through our regional operations located in Israel, and may, in the future, expand operations to other regional locations in Europe and elsewhere as circumstances require.
-Accordingly, political and economic conditions in general and in Israel and the surrounding region in particular, may directly affect our operations at such locations.
+Accordingly, political and economic conditions in Israel and the surrounding region in particular, may directly affect our locations.
 Regional instability may lead to a deterioration in the political and trade relationships that exist between countries in the region, making it more difficult to conduct operations.